 Seeds provide an inexpensive and reliable way to produce Nasturtiums.
 Nasturtium seeds germinate readily when sown directly in the garden in early spring after frost danger has passed.
-Seeds require planting at a 0.5-inch (1.3 cm) depth so that they are in complete darkness for sprouting.
+Seeds require planting at a 0.5-inch (1.3 cm) depth to have incomplete darkness for sprouting.
 Space the seeds 6 to 8 inches (15 to 20 cm) apart.
 Keep the top 4 to 6 inches (10 to 15 cm) of soil moist until the seeds germinate, which takes seven to 10 days when temperatures are between 55 and 65 degrees Fahrenheit (13 to 18 degrees Celsius).
-If you prefer to use transplants, plant them at the same depth they were growing at in their nursery containers and space them 6 to 8 inches (15 to 20 cm) apart.
+If you prefer to use transplants, plant them at the same depth they were growing in their nursery containers and space them 6 to 8 inches (15 to 20 cm) apart.

 Once actively growing, Nasturtiums require only minimal care.
 The plants don't require fertilization.
 Applying a fertilizer only results in lush foliage and few flowers.
 Nasturtiums do benefit from regular irrigation.
-Water given once or twice weekly, when the top 1 inch (2.5 cm) of soil begins to dry, is usually sufficient.
+When the top 1 inch (2.5 cm) of soil begins to dry, water given once or twice weekly is usually sufficient.
 Provide enough water to moisten the soil to a 6-inch (15 cm) depth.
-Although it's not necessary to prune Nasturtiums, they may spread and become invasive if allowed to set seed.
+Although it's unnecessary to prune Nasturtiums, they may spread and become invasive if allowed to set seed.
 Pinch off the old flowers as soon as they begin to wilt to prevent seed formation.